Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: Hofstadter Butterfly Lattice Calculations

 Fig.~\ref{f2} depicts $SCO/N_s$ evaluated from the Hofstadter butterfly, showing the nonuniversal plateau at weak fields.
 The constant value is related to the cutoff $\alpha$, via Eq.~(\ref{sco0}).
 From here, one can extract the numerical value of the cutoff as:

-This number is consistent with the energy scale corresponding to the linear dispersion of graphene within $7\%$ accuracy of the exact lattice dispersion.
+This number is consistent with the UV energy scale corresponding to the linear dispersion of graphene within $7\%$ accuracy of the exact lattice dispersion.
 Fig. \ref{4} shows that the cutoff $\alpha$ is independent of $\Delta$ and system size $L$ for sufficiently large systems.

-Next, we will focus on the behavior in intermediate fields, where $\omega_c\lesssim\Delta$, and observe that the SCO is quantized as predicted by single electron transfer between sublattices per flux quantum, resulting from the sublattice polarization of the zeroth Landau level.
-We will examine the gaps between successive plateaus and demonstrate that they match our result (see right of figure \ref{3}).
+Next, we will focus on the behavior in intermediate fields, where $\omega_c\lesssim\Delta$, and observe that the SCO is quantized (see panel b and d in figure \ref{3}) as predicted by single electron transfer between sublattices per flux quantum, resulting from the sublattice polarization of the zeroth Landau level.
+We will examine the gaps between successive plateaus and demonstrate that they match our result.
 We will limit ourselves to field strengths corresponding to $\phi_B/\phi_0=0.5$, because a flux of $\frac{\phi_B}{\phi_0}$ and $1-\frac{\phi_B}{\phi_0}$ results in the same phase change across a unit cell.
 We will first examine the weak-sublattice potential regime $\Delta\ll\alpha$.